shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 ***

-Sylvie had gone back to work when Holly was six months old.
-Those had been hectic, but wonderful days, and somehow they had made it work, with Henry coming home early to take Holly from the nanny and Sylvie taking care of Holly in the early mornings.
-Their daughter was a bright, curious thing, who babbled from her crib non-stop and loved anything that was shiny or crinkly.

-For a while it seemed as though everything was perfect, despite all the work of raising a newborn.
-Sylvie was doing well at her job - her books were selling well and it seemed as though she could turn almost any manuscript into a best-seller by sheer force of will.
-There was talk of another promotion, a still-better job with still-longer hours.

-It was just after Holly's second birthday, a little before Easter, that Sylvie decided she wanted something different altogether.
-One night she came home, just after Henry had put Holly to bed.
-"I want to make films," she had said, simple as that, the glossy catalog for the art school that offered night classes poking out of her purse.

-***

 They had finished rolling out the dough and Holly still had not mentioned the ending to her story.
 Henry had done his best to be patient, letting her think about it while they mashed up the berries, and waited for them to boil, and added sugar and syrup so that it would thicken.

 With the table still covered in flour, he finally gave in to his curiosity.
 "And so, Poppet?
 What happened when Stephie finally found the sorceress?
 Did she get her magic potion?"